zzaia/zzaia-trio-coffee-shop/CoffeeShop/docs/order/order-architecture.md

 ## Persistency
 - Use of PostgreSQL to persist all domain models
+- Use Entity Framework for database operations
+- Use the ServiceDefaults persistence extension to automatic apply migrations
-- Use Entity Framework
+- Use Entity Framework to insert the product data during the migrations
--

 ## Recommended Tools
 - .NET 9